-I am editor in chief of the journal Schermi, member of the editorial board of the journal Immagine and of the editorial advisory board of the series "Biblioteca / Cinema, media e studi culturali" published by Meltemi.
+I am editor (with F. Vitella and G. Maina) of the journal Schermi, editor (with T. Subini) of the series “Analisi filmica e ricerca storica” published by UTET, member of the editorial board of the journal Immagine and of the editorial advisory board of the series "Biblioteca / Cinema, media e studi culturali" published by Meltemi.

 I participated to three Research Projects of National Interest (PRIN 2008, 2012, 2015), funded by the Italian Ministry of University and Research.